 NOTICE TO FIRST AND SECOND YEAR LAW STUDENTS

 The American Civil Liberties Union Foundation (ACLU), founded in 1920, is a nationwide, nonprofit, nonpartisan organization, with more than 500,000 members and is dedicated to the principles of liberty and equality embodied in the U.S. Constitution.
-The Capital Punishment Project (CPP) of the ACLU's National Office in Durham, N.C. seeks applicants for its Summer 2013 Legal Internship, which will begin in June 2013.
+The Center for Democracy (CFD) of the ACLU'S National Office in New York City seeks legal interns in the areas of national security, human rights, and speech, privacy and technology for the Summer of 2013.

-The Summer 2013 Legal Internship offers Interns the opportunity to work on all aspects of litigation.
-The internship requires a 10-12 week commitment and is full-time.
-Because this is an unpaid internship, students are highly encouraged to seek Public Interest Fellowship funds.
+The Summer 2013 Legal Internship offers Legal Interns the opportunity to work on all aspects of litigation.
+The Internship requires a 10-12 week commitment and is full-time.
+Because this is an unpaid internship, students are highly encouraged to seek support for Public Interest Fellowship stipends.
 Arrangements can also be made with the student's law school for work/study stipends or course credit.
-Interns who do not secure funding may be eligible for a stipend provided by the Project.
+Interns who do not secure funding may be eligible for a stipend provided by the Center.

 ROLES AND RESPONSIBILITIES

-Legal Interns will have the opportunity to gain valuable experience by working alongside the CPP team.
+Interns will have the opportunity to gain valuable experience by working alongside the Center's attorneys.
 Interns will gain experience by:

 DESIRED EXPERIENCE AND QUALIFICATIONS

 This Legal Internship is open to first and second year law students who possess the following:

 A strong commitment to human rights and civil liberties issues.